Running with Foot and Heel Pain

 - Select proper footwear.
 Get yourself professionally fitted.
-If you have low or high arches, wear insoles.
+If you have low or high arches, consider wearing insoles.
 Make sure you have footwear that isn’t too tight, small or narrow.
 Lace-up the right way.
 Too often we lace up too tight to ensure that we don’t trip over our laces.
 Lace up right; not too tight, not too loose.

 - Correct your gait: Make sure your walking pattern is correct.
 Often our gait is affected by our arches, your posture, joints, and bones.
 If there’s a deficit in any of these, then your gait can be affected.
 So correct the way you walk.

 - Running technique: Have someone evaluate your running technique.
 The wrong technique can affect your foot and cause stress fractures.
-Strike the heel of your foot before the ball.

 - Socks: Wear comfortable socks and change them after every run.
 Wet, sweaty socks tend to make you more prone to fungal infections.